 Shane Mulligan is the owner of Radicle Consulting, a firm specialized in renewable energy, co-op development and project management.
 His research interests are energy policy and energy security, global environmental politics, biofuels and food security.
 With a PhD from the University of Cambridge, Dr. Mulligan has taught at Concordia University and the University of Victoria.

-Cristina Romanelli works with the United Nations Secretariat for the Convention on Biological Diversity (CBD) where she coordinates the CBD joint work programme with the World Health Organization.
+Cristina Romanelli is the Interagency Liaison on Biodiversity, Climate Change and Health at World Health Organization.
 Her work focuses on global sustainability policy in the areas of biodiversity conservation, ecosystem and human health, strengthening capacity to support the implementation of the United Nations Strategic Plan for Biodiversity 2011-2020, the Sustainable Development Goals and the 2030 agenda for sustainable development.
 She has organized regional capacity-building workshops on biodiversity and human health, co-convened by CBD and WHO, spanning some 60 countries across the Americas and Africa regions.

 Prior to joining the CBD (in 2010), she worked as a senior sustainability consultant specialized in sustainability policy and climate change, representing public, non-governmental and private sector clients in over 35 energy regulatory proceedings across North America.
 Her work is supported by over 15 years of experience in policy evaluation and development, multi-stakeholder engagement, and two masters in environmental assessment and international relations.
 She is also a research fellow with United Nations University International Institute for Global Health.
 As a doctoral researcher at University College London in the UK her doctoral research focuses on the science-policy interface of biodiversity conservation, human health and sustainable development.